p-adic L-functions for unitary groups: Families of ordinary -adic modular forms and duality

 \subsubsection{Local representation theory}

 Henceforth, we abuse notation and write $\CO$ for $\CO_\pi$.
 (The ring of integers of $\CK$ does not appear in the context in which we do this; so we will only be using $\CO$ for $\CO_\pi$ here.)
-We let $I_{\pi}$ denote the image of the specialization map
+We usually include the subscript `$\pi$' for clarity.